Card Vanish by BigBlindMedia, MurphysMagicSupplies, AMillionCardTricks, Rodger Lovins, Michael Shaw (The Hobbyist), and CardMechanic

 • Highly visual and impactful for audiences

-• Builds foundational skills in card magic
+• Builds foundational skills in misdirection and presentation

 Cons